10.6 Psychosis, Dissociation, Medical Rule-Outs, and Hospitalization

 • Command hallucinations with intent, means, or inability to resist.

-• Lack of supports or refusal of safety steps when acute risk is present.
+• Lack of supports or refusal of safety steps during acute risk.

-If outpatient care remains appropriate, the plan should still be concrete.
-Include symptom monitoring, supports, crisis steps, provider coordination, and review of progress.
+If outpatient care remains appropriate, the plan still must be concrete: symptom monitoring, supports, crisis steps, prescriber coordination, and a progress review.
+The best exam answer protects safety while preserving dignity and collaboration wherever possible.

 Test Your Knowledge

-A client reports hearing a voice telling them to kill themselves.
-What should the counselor assess first?
+A client reports hearing a voice that is telling them to kill themselves.
+After ensuring immediate safety, what should the counselor assess first?

 A